-Sorrel (a Jamaican Drink) and Bailey’s will be flowing by the barrel, there will be endless parties to attend, sparkly dresses to wear, and Christmas lights dancing along Regents and Carnaby street.
+Sorrel (a Jamaican Drink) and Bailey’s will be flowing by the barrel.
+There will be endless parties to attend, sparkly dresses to wear, and Christmas lights dancing along Regents and Carnaby street.

 But the most Christmassy thing to do in London is to visit the various London Christmas markets throughout the city, that will be open from mid-November to early January 2019.

-Here are the there of the best London Christmas markets that you must visit!
+Best Christmas Market London | Here are the best London Christmas markets that you must visit!